roman-milk/roman-milk.github.io/whos-the-boss.md

  Nikki smiled at me and simply said, "Yes, Sir."
 She walked quickly into her boss's office, and I heard the lock on the door click behind her.

  I thought to myself, "This is going to be good!
 Really good!"
-Report_Story #1